 Thermocouples, Thermistors and RTDs

 These small devices are attached to the heater with a patch of silicone and are integral to the heater.
 CHR silicone heaters can utilize almost any type thermocouple, thermistor or RTD.

 Thermocouple Types ”J” & “K” are most commonly used along with RTDs of either 100 Ohm or 1000 Ohm two conductor type.

 Virtually any thermal control sensors can be incorporated onto the heaters.

-These can be designed to work with the temperature controllers we provide or to work a system of your choosing.
+These can be designed to work with the temperature control systems we provide or to work a system of your choosing.